CSC207-2022F-UofT/course-project-groupedup/README.md

 # GroupedUp

 This is the repository for group 47 in tutorial 0201.
-The purpose of our application is to create an app for UofT students to find groups!
+The purpose of our application is to create an app for UofT students to find group project members!
 There are 8 features: login/logout, create group, edit user or group profile, Apply/Leave/Cancel/Approve group application, and find groups through our Matching Algorithm.

 You can find our **workflow documents** under the Projects tab: where we have our pull request history and backlog.